Jangis93/RockPaperScissor/README.md

 ```

-4. Then both players can request the result by a GET request.
+4. Then both players can request the result by a GET request with the ID of the game in the path.
 ```shell
 curl -i -X GET http://localhost:8080/api/games/1 HTTP/1.1 200